Can Adultery Be Punished in a Prenuptial or Postnuptial Agreement?

 - Alabama 2008.
 Hubbard.
 As in the Gross case from Ohio, the court did not actually uphold an infidelity clause, but rejected a spouse’s argument that infidelity voided the agreement, since the parties could have simply included such a clause if that was their intent.
 Per Ala.
 Code § 30-2-1(a)(2), fault-based divorce, including for adultery, is permitted in that state.

-So Florida is the only outlier – a state which does not normally allow fault grounds nonetheless upholding a prenup provision where adultery would affect the financial settlement.
+So Florida is the only outlier – a state which does not normally allow fault-based grounds for divorce, but has nonetheless upheld a prenup provision where adultery would affect the financial settlement.
 But even there, adultery would simply mean returning to the statutory domestic relations law instead of deviating further from the norm to “punish” a spouse.

 States Rejecting Infidelity Clause in Prenup or Postnup